-While the arbitrator's decision is binding, "the final decision must still be filed with [the Commission] if it affects jurisdictional rates, terms and conditions of service, Interconnection Facilities, or Network Upgrades," and the Commission "retains the authority to review the arbitrator's decision."
-Participation in the section 13.5 arbitration process does not limit the ability of either party to bring a complaint about the same issues.
+While the arbitrator's decision is binding, "the final decision must still be filed with [the Commission] if it affects jurisdictional rates, terms and conditions of service, authority to review the arbitrator's decision."210 Participation in the section 13.5 arbitration process does not limit the ability of either party to bring a complaint about the same issues.211 to require RTOs/ISOs to establish interconnection dispute resolution procedures that would allow a disputing party to unilaterally seek dispute resolution.
+In particular, the

+Interconnection Facilities, or Network Upgrades,"209 and the Commission "retains the a new subparagraph (9), as follows:

-125. In the NOPR, the Commission proposed to revise the Code of Federal Regulations to require RTOs/ISOs to establish interconnection dispute resolution procedures that would allow a disputing party to unilaterally seek dispute resolution.
-In particular, the Commission proposed to revise section 35.28(g) of the Commission's regulations to add a new subparagraph (9), as follows:
+125. In the NOPR, the Commission proposed to revise the Code of Federal Regulations

+Commission proposed to revise section 35.28(g) of the Commission's regulations to add